ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

 and 4.
-The reasons for splitting the partial load indices into individual parameters rather than multiple ``tuple`` like ``offset`` and ``count`` are: a) natural specification of the edges instead of length and b) independance on other coordinates; user can subselect just one coordinate without knowing how many elements have the other one or even how many dimensions are there in total.
+The reasons for splitting the partial load indices into individual parameters rather than multiple ``tuple`` like ``offset`` and ``count`` are: a) natural specification of the edges instead of length and b) independent on other coordinates; user can subselect just one coordinate without knowing how many elements have the other one or even how many dimensions are there in total.
 Subselections of higher dimensions than included in the data are safely ignored.

-Gkyl data have offten one extra dimension.
-This last dimension, commonly refered to as *component*, can hade many meanings like vector componets or DG expansion coefficients inside a cell.
+Gkyl data have often one extra dimension.
+This last dimension, commonly referred to as *component*, can have many meanings like vector components or DG expansion coefficients inside a cell.

 Postgkyl is strictly retaining the number of dimensions and the component index.
 This means that, for example, fixing the second